lectorguard/AudioDrivenAnimation/README.md

 - First run FirstRunSadTalker.ps1 by clicking right and selecting run with powershell
 	- This will automatically install all dependencies using scoop and pip for the model
 	- The model can still work even if errors occur
+ 	- Output of the first run will be placed in `Temp` folder
 - Second run SecondRunStyleTransfer.ps1 by clicking right and selecting run with powershell
 	- This will automatically install all dependencies using scoop and pip for the model
 	- The model can still work even if errors occur